Sisymbrium officinale: Description

 It is distinct from the mustard plants which belong to the genus Brassica.
 S. officinale is similar to other Sisymbrium, but differs in its tall, erect stems with tiny flowers and fruits that are compacted parallel to the stem instead of hanging free.

 S.officinale grows to 80 cm high.
 The lower leaves are broad with two or three lateral lobes.
 The flowers are about 4 mm across and yellow.
 Fruits are long and without hairs when young but show hairs when mature and reach 18 mm long on racemes pressed close to the stems.

 Hedge-mustard is food for the caterpillars of some Lepidoptera, such as the small white (Pieris rapae).

 Distribution

-Found in Ireland, Wales and England and also in the highlands of Scotland.
+Once indigenous to North Africa and southern Europe, but found in Ireland, Wales and England and also in the highlands of Scotland.
 It is found on roadsides, wasteland and as a weed of arable land.
-A native of Europe and North Africa, it is now well-established throughout the world.
+It is now well-established throughout the world.

 Uses

 In food

 This plant is widely cultivated across Europe for its edible leaves and seeds.
 It is widely used as a condiment in Northern Europe (particularly Denmark, Norway and Germany).

+The plant is also eaten in combination with yogurt in some parts of the levant.

 The leaves have a bitter cabbage-like flavour and they are used either in salads or cooked as a leaf vegetable (in cultivar versions).
 The seeds have been used to make mustard pastes in Europe.